benyoung93/bioinformatic_tutorials/phylogenomics/README.md

 --missing_report analysis_lists/sco_all_missing_species.txt
 ```

-This gives the output of the following
+This gives the output of the following.

 ```
 .....